po1sigala/live/01-Class-Content/14-MVC-dev/01-Activities/27-Evr_Prettier/README.md

 Save the file, and you'll see Prettier take over by changing the double quotes and adding a trailing comma to `occupation`.

-Now open the `Unsolved/README.md` file and add the following code example as a `js` snippet somewhere inside:
+Now open the `Unsolved/README.md` file and add the following code example as a `js` snippet somewhere inside it:

 ```js
 // a bad example of declaring a string
 const hello = "hello"
 ```

-If you save the file, Prettier will correct our intentionally "bad" example code!
-We most likely don't need Prettier formatting markdown files, so we can tell Prettier to ignore them.
+If you save the file, Prettier will correct the intentionally "bad" example code!
+You most likely don't need Prettier formatting markdown files, so you can tell Prettier to ignore them.

 In the `Unsolved` directory, create a new file called `.prettierignore` and add the following line to it: